ceramicskate0/BadStrings/README.md

 |Repo File Name| Description
 | --------------- | --------------- |
 |AV|This file is a list of strings that will commonly get a file flagged by AV and/or EDR.
+|Build|This file is a list of RegEX styled list of things to change.

 ### Contribute:
 - Submit pull request or issue